tim-harding/resume/cover-letter-axon.typ

         #v(5pt)
         Hi Axon,

         I'm Tim Harding, an aspiring software developer in Washington seeking his first full-time engineering role after finishing a computer science degree.
 This week, I enjoyed a conversation with one of your software engineers.
-I was struck by Axon's ambition to render the bullet absolete.
+I was struck by Axon's ambition to render the bullet obsolete.
 Be it a camera system or software for officers in the field, your offerings demonstrate a commitment to solving real problems and realizing a vision for the future.
 Each product telegraphs Axon's mission to protect life.

         Virtual reality training stands out as an example of your company's bold vision.
 As mentioned on my resumé, I have worked with VR since my career began ten years ago.
 Between contributing to an early Hololens demo, leading development of a VR automotive experience, and shipping multiple game projects for Microsoft, I know the potential of this technology.
 Training officers to handle intense encounters is the strongest application of VR I have seen.
 It shows me that Axon finds the tool behind the trend and holds true to its obsession of delivering value.